Introducing Corrections to the Reflectance of Graphene by Light Emission: Measured reflectivities

 \section{Measured reflectivities}

-We performed the reflectivity measurements for the same sample three times (run 1, run 2, and run 3).
-All measurements are consistent in the sense that the measured reflectivity of $N$-layer graphene on the substrate ($R_N$) divided by that of the SiO$_2$/Si substrate ($R_0$), that is, the contrast ($C_N = R_N/R_0$), are identical.
+We performed the reflectivity measurements three times on the same sample (run 1, run 2, and run 3).
+All measurements were consistent in the sense that the measured reflectivities of $N$-layer graphene on the substrate ($R_N$) divided by that of the SiO$_2$/Si substrate ($R_0$), that is, the contrast ($C_N = R_N/R_0$), were identical.
 Therefore, we compared $C_N$ with calculations in the main text.
-However, while $R_0$ of run 2 and run 3 were identical, $R_0$ of run 1 was deviated from that of run 2 (run 3) as shown in Fig.~\ref{fig:r0}.
-The same contrast also means that $R_N$ of run 2 and run 3 are identical, while $R_N$ of run 1 is deviated from that of run 2 (run 3) [Fig.~\ref{fig:rN}].
+However, while $R_0$ of run 2 and run 3 were identical, $R_0$ of run 1 deviated from that of run 2 (run 3), as shown in Fig.~\ref{fig:r0}.
+The same contrast also means that the values of $R_N$ for run 2 and run 3 were identical, while $R_N$ for run 1 deviated from that of run 2 (run 3).
 The discrepancy between $R_0$ of run 1 and that of run 2 (run 3) was presumably brought about by a change in the focal point along the depth direction when a reference substrate was replaced with the target sample.
-This could change the incident light intensity and lead to a discrepancy of $R_N$ between run 1 and run 2 (run 3).
+This could change the incident light intensity and lead to a discrepancy in $R_N$ between run 1 and run 2 (run 3).